meskgron/vscode-extensions/javascript-sort/README.md

 ### Spread Operator

-Spread Operators are assumed to be the first keys in an object and will be left in their origianl position.
+Spread Operators are assumed to be the first keys in an object and will be left in their original position.

 ![Spread Operators](images/spread-operator.png)